Vibranium-Data/RESCO/resco_examples/olsztyn.md

 We first model each real estate project as an Entity of entityType Asset.
 We can also model each component within the overall project, for example a unit, as Entities as well.
 This enables us to get project-level and unit-level views for the project, and to differentiate between different components in the overall project.

+First, we model an overall real estate project for apartment blocks on Sokola Street:

 ```json
 {
   "@context": {